prashanth-volvocars/gitlab-docs/.gitlab/merge_request_templates/Navbar_item.md

 - [ ] Give the MR a descriptive title.
 - [ ] Link to the merge request that introduced the new page.

-/label ~"Category:Docs Site" ~"global nav item"
+/label ~"Category:Docs Site" ~"global nav item" ~"Technical Writing"